y3g0r/katacoda-scenarios/yegor-hyperledger-fabric/yegor-hlf-first-network/step8.md

-In this step we will interact with the our network by [querying](https://hyperledger-fabric.readthedocs.io/en/release-1.4/glossary.html#query) (used to read data from the ledger) and [invoking](https://hyperledger-fabric.readthedocs.io/en/release-1.4/glossary.html#invoke) (used to write data to the ledger) chaincode using peer command in cli container.
+In this step we will learn how to control different peers and in particular how to list installed and instantiated chaincodes on them.

 List running containers:
 `docker ps`{{execute}}